 Why it was forgotten: To be honest, we're not entirely sure.
-The build-your-own-ride hook was a deep and addicting addition to the Banjo-Kazooie world, and there were endless amounts of fun to be had in crafting unique solutions to game's many puzzles, objectives, and mini-games.
-What's more, Rare maintained the series focus on exploration, creating themed worlds that just begged to be squeezed dry of their many secrets.
-Maybe it was the fact Nuts & Bolts was too much of a departure from previous Banjo-Kazooi's platformers, or that it still held tight to the collect-a-thon nature of its N64 ancestors.
+The build-your-own-ride hook was a deep and addicting addition to the Banjo-Kazooie world, and there were endless amounts of fun to be had in crafting unique solutions to the game's many puzzles, objectives, and mini-games.
+What's more, Rare maintained the series' focus on exploration, creating themed worlds that just begged to be squeezed dry of their many secrets.
+Maybe it was the fact that Nuts & Bolts was too much of a departure from previous Banjo-Kazooi's platformers, or that it still held tight to the collect-a-thon nature of its N64 ancestors.
 Whatever the reason, it's a shame Nuts and Bolts barely made a sound when it was released.
 Here's hoping there's enough gas in Rare's tank to try again?

 There's a reason children of the eighties still dream of changing their names to Rad and fighting evil empires with a kickass robo-arm.
 That reason is Bionic Commando, Capcom's classic NES platformer, inspired by the 1987 arcade cabinet of the same name.
-Considered one of the most radical and/or tubular games of the 8-bit era, Bionic Commando was an obvious choice for a modern revival, so it came as no shock when Capcom announced it was pairing with GRIN to create two new Bionic Commando games in the form of 2008's downloadable remake, Bionic Commando: Rearmed; and 2009's full release sequel, Bionic Commando.
-Both games brought the swinging platformer back in respectable ways, with the former adding an HD sheen and multiplayer modes, and the latter introducing Major Nathan Rad Spencer to a 3D world ripe for his arm-swinging skills.
+Considered one of the most radical and/or tubular games of the 8-bit era, Bionic Commando was an obvious choice for a modern revival, so it came as no shock when Capcom announced it was pairing upwith GRIN to create two new Bionic Commando games in the form of 2008's downloadable remake, Bionic Commando: Rearmed; and 2009's full-retail sequel, Bionic Commando.
+Both games brought the swinging platformer back in respectable ways, with the former adding an HD sheen and multiplayer modes, and the latter introducing Major Nathan "Rad" Spencer to a 3D world ripe for his arm-swinging skills.

 Golden Sun: Dark Dawn